Are you bothering people with your content?

 It’s also good to be aware of some basic etiquette around sharing content…

-- Email Newsletters — are you sending it more than 2x per month?
-(One every other week?)
-Unless they requested a weekly email, I wouldn’t recommend more than 2x a month.
+- Email Newsletters — unless they requested a weekly email, I wouldn’t recommend more than 2x a month.
 In my email newsletter signup I ask subscribers to choose monthly or weekly, so that I align expectations.

 - Social Media — are you posting more often than most people?
-Posting more than 2x on Facebook in any given day is increasingly a faux pas, and so is posting more than 3x on Instagram, more than 1x on Linkedin.
-See the latest advice: posting too often on social media?
+Generally, once a day on any platform is acceptable.
+Once a week is fine but harder to stay top of mind.
+The latest advice: posting too often on social media?

 - Private Messaging — this could be FB Messenger, text/SMS, individual email, Linkedin private message, etc. Are you sending content privately to people who didn’t ask for it?
-If they don’t already know you, then it’s bordering on spam, unless you’re sending a thoughtful, customized outreach about a possible collaboration.
-If they do know you (friends, colleagues, classmates) it’s fine to privately send content you think would be relevant to them, maybe once every few months.
-If they’re subscribed to your email newsletter then of course follow the frequency etiquette there.
+Definitely don’t do it if they don’t already know you.
+However, if it’s friends, colleagues, or classmates, it’s fine to privately send content that you know would be relevant to them, once every few months, but include a thoughtful note about why they specifically might enjoy that piece of content.

-Evidence that you are *not* bothering your audience:
+Here is evidence that you are NOT bothering your audience:

 - Email Newsletter — each time you send one, you get fewer than 1% of the recipients unsubscribing.
-That is normal.
-However, if you notice that your Open Rate is going down and down over time, that just means you need to care more in your content.
-You’re not bothering them, you’re just boring them.
+If you get more than 1% unsubscribe, then either you aren’t emailing them often enough (quarterly is too rare) or you’re emailing them too often (not more than once every 2 weeks unless they signed up for a higher frequency.)
+Also, if you notice that your Open Rate is consistently decreasing over time, it means you need to improve your content.
+You’re not bothering them, but you may be boring them.

-- Social Media — if your follower count continues to organically rise (without buying ads specifically to increase follower count) then you’re doing fine.
-However, if the proportion of engagement in your content doesn’t rise with your total audience, then again, the problem is that you need to care more in your content.
+- Social Media — if your follower count rises organically (without buying followers) then you’re doing fine.
+However, if your content engagement isn’t rising, then again, the problem is that you need to improve your content.

-In summary, create content with your ideal audience in mind and heart, and share it with them at an expected frequency, and you will be a blessing to them.
+In summary, create content with your ideal audience in mind and heart, and share it with them at an expected frequency, and your content will be seen as a blessing!